Movement as Medicine

 Myth vs. Fact

-High-intensity exercise is necessary to have an analgesic effect.
+High-intensity exercise is required for any analgesic effect.

 Moderate-intensity exercise — such as a regular 30-minute walk — already produces measurable EIH.
-For severely deconditioned patients, very low intensities already have benefit.
+For severely deconditioned patients, even very low intensities deliver benefit.
 The key is consistency and gradual progression, not initial intensity.

 When to Seek Medical Guidance to Resume Activity